 Is recognition as reward really intangible?

 It could also be that we need to reframe and take a more nuanced approach to how we think about employee rewards.
 A “thank you” or a shoutout in a weekly meeting—while important, these could be considered a more “intangible” form of recognition.
-If employee rewards are branded pens, gift cards, and cash, they can feel impersonal and lose their novelty quickly.
-But if rewards are personalized experiences that an employee chooses from among a wide range of exciting options—these feel more meaningful and are tangible rewards that last beyond the experience itself.
+If employee awards are branded pens, gift cards, and cash, they can feel impersonal and lose their novelty quickly.
+But if rewards are personalized experiences that an employee chooses from among a wide range of exciting options—these feel more meaningful and offer a tangible reward that lasts beyond the experience itself.

 What if, instead of cash, a top salesperson has the chance to hang ten during a surfing lesson?
 Or if, instead of a gift card, customer support agents who stayed late are rewarded with a parasailing adventure?
 These experiential rewards are a way to upgrade any employee recognition program, sparking delight and fostering closeness.